Find out more about The Structural Awards judging panel here

 Eric Kwok

-Eric is a Technical Director at Goldwave Steel Structure Engineering and is passionate about Structure Engineering.
-He received his professional training in the United Kingdom and has over 23 years of experience in major international practice.
-He is a chartered Structural Engineer and a Fellow of the IStructE, and has extensive design and construction experience across projects in Europe, the Middle East, the Americas, South East Asia & the PR of China.
+Eric is about Civil, Structure & Mechanical Engineering integration of those engineering aspects.
+He received his professional training in the United Kingdom and has over 26 years of industrial experience in major international practices.
+He is a chartered fellow Structural Engineer has extensive design and construction experience that spans across projects in Europe, the Middle East, the Americas, South-East Asia and the PR of China.

 View Biography